The Needham Question

 4. Middle class merchants

-The Imperial system had the Emperor micro-managing the whole nation.
+The Imperial system had the emperor micro-managing the whole nation.
 There was little local power and so the middle class was not very significant.
 In Europe it was the educated middle classes that developed studies of nature and set up new businesses.
 The independently wealthy could research whatever they liked.
-A ground-breaker in the U.K. was the Royal Society in London where the well off came together to discuss ideas and observations.
+A ground-breaker in the UK was the Royal Society ➚ in London where the relatively well-off came together to discuss ideas and observations.
 In China it was only the Imperial institutions that carried out research.
 The social position of business people in China was very low - merchants were considered of lower worth than farmers - as they at least actually produced something useful.
-China considered agriculture the important aim of all endeavor as producing enough food was such a struggle.
-Free market commerce was restricted to only a few areas: silk, porcelain, salt, foreign trade.
-It was indeed considered indecent to talk about wealth.
+China considered agriculture the important aim of all endeavor as producing enough food for all the people was always a struggle.
+Free market commerce was restricted to only a few areas: silk, porcelain, salt and foreign trade.
+Indeed it was considered indecent to talk about wealth.
 Another factor limiting the development of independent business was that there was no infrastructure to support free market industry and commerce.
 To be able to set up and run a business needs banking facilities and corporate governance structures.

 5. Locked in stasis

-There was a general feeling that Chinese society had developed to a reasonable level and there was no need for much change – maybe only a few small adjustments.
+There was a general feeling that Chinese society had developed to a reasonable level and there was not much need for change – maybe only a few fine adjustments.
 Agricultural productivity had reached the maximum attainable before modern fertilizers and pesticides became available.
 China was considered to have reached a Golden Age so there was no need to change.
 The latest innovations brought in from Europe were seen as interesting toys of no practical value.

 While it is true that Europe was leaping ahead in science and technology, to suggest China was standing completely still is a misconception.
 China continued to make fine innovations across many fields: drilling, gunpowder, ships, tunnels, cast iron and the bridge building.
-For example the latest food crops of sweet potatoes, maize and peanuts imported from South America were quickly adopted into the diet.
+For example the latest food crops of sweet potatoes, maize and peanuts imported from South America were quickly included in the diet.

 6. Second class science